 Elijah, looked at Josiah and said, “The farmer’s wife was supposed to have died the next morning.
 God took the cow in the place of the farmer’s wife.”

 Josiah nodded then asked, “But what about the rich man?”

-Elijah responded,”There was a large bag of jewels hidden in the wall which were long since forgotten by the rich man.
+Elijah responded,”There was a large bag of jewels hidden in the wall which have long since been forgotten by the rich man.
 By having poor workers fix the hole, they would find and keep the money and the rich man would never know and would loose his forgotten stash of wealth.”
 A small light of understanding came into the mind of Josiah.

 We can’t always understand why things happen the way they do.
 We need to believe that there is a reason for misfortune.
 Or at the very least, we need to believe that something good can or will come from a negative experience whether we understand the situation at the moment or not.